All branches have computers that allow access to the following:

 Can I print?

 If you want to print, please ask staff about adding money to your account before your session begins.
-There is a 15¢ per page cost for printing.
+There is a 15¢ per page cost for black and white printing.
+Color printing is 50¢ per page (where available).
 You must pay for all pages that you print, so please check the number of pages in advance.

 Can I download files?